Tracking LLM Brand Citations: A Complete Guide for 2026

 The core LLM brand visibility metrics to track

-To measure AI visibility credibly, you need metrics designed for LLM behavior and not recycled SEO KPIs.
+To measure AI visibility credibly in AirOps, you need metrics designed for LLM behavior and not recycled SEO KPIs.
 This results in a brand visibility score, that shows your influence across LLMs, Google AI overviews and AI mode.

 Here are the signals that actually matter.